This healthy baked apples recipe is perfect for anyone following an autoimmune protocol (AIP) or avoiding added sugars. Dairy & nut free!

 Traditionally, baked apples are made with a dried fruit, nut and honey combination.
-My AIP baked apple recipe eliminates the nuts and honey (which are not AIP compliant), and sticks to an all-fruit based filling.
-I tested the recipe out on Brook and he couldn't tell the difference!
+This healthy baked apples recipe eliminates the nuts and honey (which are not AIP compliant), and sticks to an all-fruit based filling.
+I tested the recipe out on my husband Brook and he couldn't tell the difference!

 Quick tip: try playing with different dried fruits.
 For example, dried cranberries or cherries would be a great sub for the raisins.
 Just make sure to keep the dates…they act as the glue for the filling.